mariuz/fbexport/fbcopy/README.md

 **Restrictions**

 This tool uses [IBPP library](http://ibpp.sourceforge.net/) for database access.
-It supports Firebird 1.0, 1.5, 2.0 and InterBase 6 databases.
+It supports Firebird 1.0, 1.5, 2.0 databases.
 If it works for you, please let me know.
 As IBPP project grows, I hope to support all database engines they do.